Recipes Made Easy

 Jump to Recipe Print Recipe

-For these schnitzels I have used Panko (Japanese) breadcrumbs, which have a delicious light crispy texture which compliments the soft tender chicken.
+For these schnitzels, I have used Panko (Japanese) breadcrumbs, which have a delicious light crispy texture that complements the soft, tender chicken.
 You can find these in the supermarket or Asian stores.
-You can use regular dried crumbs but I really think these are worth seeking out.

 The crumbs are mixed with dried sage for added flavour.
-Other herbs you may like to try which work well are thyme and oregano.
+Other herbs you may like to try, which work well, are thyme and oregano.

 • Family Favourite